 E-mail: terri (dot) l (dot) french (at) icloud (dot) com

-Terri L. French is a poet/writer and retired Massage Therapist, living in Huntsville, Alabama.
+Terri L. French is a poet/writer and retired Massage Therapist.
 She is the former editor of Prune Juice: Journal of Senryu & Kyoka.
-Terri has served as the Southeast Coordinator of The Haiku Society of America, was elected Secretary for The Haiku Foundation, on which she is currently a board member.
-In 2017 Terri joined the editorial team for the online journal Haibun Today.
-She and her husband, Ray, have four mostly grown children, two rotten cats and one spoiled dog.
+Terri has served as the Southeast Coordinator of The Haiku Society of America and Secretary for The Haiku Foundation, on which she is currently a board member.
+In 2017 Terri joined the editorial team of the online journal Haibun Today.
+She and her husband, Ray, have four mostly grown children and one spoiled dog.
 They now enjoy the nomadic life of full-time RVers.

 Published in the first annual Basho Haiku Challenge Chapbook (Modest Proposal Chapbook: Lilliput Review, 2009); haiku selected for Carving Darkness: The Red Moon Anthology of English-Language Haiku 2011 (Red Moon Press, 2012); Touchstone Award for Individual Poem (The Haiku Foundation, 2011); Third Prize and Honorable Mention, Gerald Brady Memorial Awards for Senryu (Haiku Society of America, 2012); Third Prize, Haiku Society of America Haibun Contest (2012); Favorite Senryu, Modern Haiku (Winter-Spring, 2014); First Prize, Wild Plum Haiku Contest (2016); Second Place, Haiku Society of America Haibun Contest (2016); First Place U.S. winner of the Vancouver Cherry Blossom Festival’s Haiku Invitational Contest (2017).